Reach 20k software and security professionals a day with a troyhunt.com sponsorship

 My writing is frequently featured in online, print, radio and television media including the world's largest publications as listed on the media page.

-My demographic is spreads across a global audience with the top countries over the 12 months to October 2016 being represented as follows:
+My demographic is spread across a global audience with the top countries being represented as follows:

 Age demographics show that 72% of my audience is between 25 and 44: